The Sweet Occasion

 1. Preheat oven to 350°F/177°C. Lightly grease a donut pan and set aside.

-2. In a large bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves.
+2. In a large bowl, whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.

 3. In a medium bowl, whisk together the sugar, butter, eggs, vanilla, milk, and pumpkin until smooth and combined.